Northwest Sinfonietta

 Kinan Azmeh Suite for Improvisor and Orchestra

 Join us in October for music and merriment!
-A mini Oktoberfest opens the concert—local beers paired with Viennese favorites by Schubert and Johann Strauss II, the Waltz King.
+A mini Oktoberfest opens the concert—local beers from Camp Colvos paired with Viennese favorites by Schubert and Johann Strauss II, the Waltz King.
 The party continues on the second half with the radiant Ascending Bird, followed by acclaimed clarinetist Kinan Azmeh performing his own, electrifying Suite for Improvisor and Orchestra.

 dec 20 | 7:30pm courthouse square ballroom, tacoma